2005 Horatio Alger Award Winner

 She took many of her customers with her, as well as her designer, to open her small hat shop.
 Before long, the husband of one of her customers told her about his new home development that used an innovative type of construction called insulated cement.
 He was having trouble selling the houses and told Halliday, "If you can sell my wife these crazy hats, maybe you could sell my crazy houses."
 Intrigued, Halliday went to see the houses.
 It was 1945 and very few women were in real estate, but Halliday felt excited and passionate about the prospect.
 She sold her hat business to her designer and quickly set about selling all 52 houses in the development.
 She went on to build the largest independently owned residential real estate firm in Texas and one of the largest in the United States.
 Today, there are 27 Ebby Halliday real estate offices with more than 1,200 sales associates.
 The Ebby Home Team is listed as No. 1 in the Dallas/Ft.
 Worth area, No. 1 in Texas, and No. 20 in the nation.

-In business now for 60 years, Halliday says she has never forgotten her roots.
+In business for more than 60 years, Halliday said she never forgot her roots.
 "My philosophy came from my mother and grandparents, who taught me to do my best, give thanks to God for the blessing of life itself, practice the Golden Rule, help those less fortunate, and reward those who have helped me along the way.
-I also try to make gratitude my most often-used word."
+I also try to make gratitude my most often-used word."* Deceased